jameslawler/notes/docs/portuguese-language/verbs/manter.md

 ## Writing Prompts

-1. Descreva como você mantém sua rotina diária organizada.
+1. Descreva como mantém a sua rotina diária organizada.
 Describe how you keep your daily routine organized.
-2. Escreva sobre um hábito que você pretende manter pelo resto da vida.
+2. Escreva sobre um hábito que pretende manter pelo resto da vida.
 Write about a habit you intend to maintain for the rest of your life.
-3. Imagine uma situação em que você precisa manter a calma.
+3. Imagine uma situação em que precisa de manter a calma.
 Imagine a situation where you need to remain calm.